 Our volunteer expedition begins in Cusco, the capital of the New World's "Roman Empire".
 We meet in our hotel in the early afternoon for an orientation session.
 Our centrally located hotel is near the central Plaza de Armas.
 Here, churches dating from 1539 overlook the plaza.
 Nearby are the Museum of Pre-Columbian Art, The Sun Temple, numerous art galleries, the central market and scores of craft stores.
 The afternoon will include a guided city tour including a visit to the Cathedral, allowing some time to explore, shop, and to further acclimatize to the 11,200' elevation.
 In the evening we will enjoy our welcome dinner together.
 Dinner and hotel included.

 After a morning walking tour of the Machu Picchu Museum and a visit to Qorikancha, we board a private bus to continue our orientation and training for our volunteer work.
 We spend the afternoon at Sacsayhuaman, a hilltop stone fortress overlooking Cusco.
-The largest of the stones used in the construction of Sacsayhuaman weighs over 360 tons and stands more than 20-feet tall.
+The largest of the stones used in the construction of Sacsayhuaman weighs more than 360 tons and stands more than 20' tall.
 All meals included.